VagifPashayev/unec-exam-suite/README.md

 # unec-exam-suite

 A collection of self-study tools built around UNEC/ASOIU exam preparation.
-Each tool solves a specific part of the workflow — converting PDFs to test files, running quizzes on desktop or in the browser, and checking grades via Telegram.
+Each tool solves a specific part of the workflow — building quiz data from PDFs, converting text exams to quiz files, running quizzes on desktop or in the browser, and running a full quiz bot on Telegram.

 Built for personal use.
 Everything actually ran and was used during exam sessions.